Big-Burden/godot-debug-draw/README.md

 The in-game menu is accessed with the \` key by default

 The in game menu also shows the pools of debug draw instances as:
- current size / max size (avaialable)
+ current size / max size (available)

 ### Plugin settings

 The plugin settings can be found in the project settings "Project > Project Settings > Debug Drawing" advanced settings will need to be toggled

-Here the layer names, menu key and inital and max pool sizes can be set.
+Here the layer names, menu key and initial and max pool sizes can be set.

-You should restart your project after changeing any of these.
+You should restart your project after changing any of these.